 By CCPI Paranormal Investigations

-Built in 1891, the Hotel Colorado opened its doors to the public in 1893 with 191 sleeping rooms that rented for as much as $3 a night for the most luxurious accommodations.
-The tower topped sandstone building was modeled after the 16th century Villa de Medici in Italy, was the area’s first electrically lit hotel and boasted a courtyard fountain spraying skyward some 180 feet, as well as a spa and swimming pool to lure the rich into partaking of the medicinal hot springs.
+Built in 1891, the Hotel Colorado in Gle wood Springs, Colorado, opened its doors to the public in 1893 with 191 sleeping rooms that were rented for as much as $3 a night for the most luxurious accommodations.
+The tower-topped sandstone building was modeled after the 16th century Villa de Medici in Italy was the area’s first electrically lit hotel and boasted a courtyard fountain spraying skyward some 180 feet, as well as a spa and swimming pool to lure the rich into partaking of the medicinal hot springs.

-During its early heydays, the hotel hosted such illustrious guests as Presidents Theodore Roosevelt and William Taft, as well as the “unsinkable” Molly Brown.
-In the 1920s, the hotel became the playground for a number of Chicago gangsters, including Diamond Jack Alterie, the Verain Brothers, and most notably, Al Capone.
+During its early heydays, the hotel hosted such illustrious guests as Presidents Theodore Roosevelt, William Taft, and the “unsinkable” Molly Brown.
+In the 1920s, the hotel became the playground for several Chicago gangsters, including Diamond Jack Alterie, the Verain Brothers, and, most notably, Al Capone.
 During World War II, the hotel was utilized as a naval hospital.

 Today, 131 of the original rooms are available to guests, with the rates varying from $110 per night to $675 for deluxe suites.
 However, hotel guests and staff are not the only occupants of the historic site, as the Hotel Colorado is home to several spirits that inhabit the building.

-CCPI Paranormal Investigations, based in Grand Junction, Colorado, had the opportunity to visit the hotel and explore its rich history, as well as interact with a few of the “permanent” guests in September 2006.
+CCPI Paranormal Investigations, based in Grand Junction, Colorado, had the opportunity to visit the hotel, explore its rich history, and interact with a few of the “permanent” guests in September 2006.

 Guests and staff have reported high activity between the hours of 2-4 a.m., describing the elevator moving from floor to floor with no passengers, the smell of cigar smoke — presumably from Walter Devereaux — in the main lobby, the smell of perfume and the sounds dishes being moved in the Devereaux Dining Room, a young girl in Victorian clothing seen playing with a ball in various areas of the hotel, and a female apparition that peers over sleeping male guests.